Christopher E. Dougherty

-Chris is the firm's Director of the Professional Liability Department, with responsibility for 16 practice groups and approximately 150 attorneys throughout the firm.
-Chris also serves as a member of the Executive Committee, which is the governing body of the firm.
-Since joining Marshall Dennehey in 1991, Chris has developed an extensive practice in defense of a wide range of litigation areas including professional liability, construction litigation and general liability.
+Chris is the firm's Chairman Emeritus of the Executive Committee and Board of Directors having served in both capacities since 2013.
+Since joining Marshall Dennehey in 1991, Chris has developed an extensive defense practice in a wide range of litigation areas: professional liability, construction litigation and product liability.

 Chris graduated with honors from the United States Naval Academy in 1978 and received his juris doctor from Stetson University College of Law in 1985, graduating magna cum laude.